Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 python train.py --method coral --epochs 100 --batch_size 64

-Each training run will print progress every 5 epochs, save the best model checkpoint (based on target domain AUROC), and output training curves to the results/ directory.
-The evaluation script generates ROC curves, PR curves, score distribution histograms, and reconstruction error time plots.
+Each training run reports progress every five epochs, saves the best model checkpoint based on target-domain AUROC, and writes training curves to the results/ directory.
+The evaluation script generates ROC curves, PR curves, score distribution histograms, and reconstruction-error time plots.

 Understanding the Results